How Caffeine Timing Affects Your Overnight Recovery

 Research indicates that caffeine can reduce total sleep time by more than 60 minutes and significantly decrease the percentage of slow-wave sleep.
 A study published in the Journal of Clinical Sleep Medicine found that caffeine consumed even 6 hours before bedtime reduced total sleep duration by one full hour, measured by objective actigraphy.

-The Hidden Costs of Misaligned Stimulation
+Misaligned Stimulation

 The primary error most individuals make is equating "falling asleep" with "quality recovery."
 You might be able to lose consciousness after a late-night latte, but your nervous system remains in a state of hyper-arousal.
 This prevents the heart rate variability (HRV) from rising—a key indicator of autonomic nervous system recovery.